Ottermad/ottermad.github.io/_posts/2023-08-13-QC-Course-Maps.md

 Some maps are both injective and surjective so we call these maps bijective.
 Sometimes you'll hear these maps called a bijection.

 ## Binary operations
 Some maps can take more than one input.
-For example, addition is an example of a map that takes two inputs and gives us back a single output
+For example, addition is an example of a map that takes two inputs and gives us back a single output.

 A map f from two sets A and B to a third C is written like this:

 $$f : A \times B \rightarrow C$$

-For example we might have the map
+For example, we might have the map

 $$f : \mathbb{R} \times mathbb{R} \rightarrow \mathbb{R}$$

 $$f(x, y) = x + y + 2$$

+$$f(3, 5) = 3 + 5 + 2 = 10$$

-A map can take any number of inputs but if it takes two inputs we call it a binary operation
+A map can take any number of inputs but if it takes two inputs we call it a binary operation and are very common.